manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 On Linux, the limitations are:

-- `usbdevice_fs.h`: The macro `USBDEVFS_CONTROL` (and all similar ones) are not generated.
-They are probably considered a function-like macro. *jextract* does not generate code for function-like macro.
-But `USBDEVFS_CONTROL` is actually a constant.
+- `usbdevice_fs.h`: The macro `USBDEVFS_CONTROL` and all similar ones are not generated.
+They are probably considered function-like macros. *jextract* does not generate code for function-like macros.
+But `USBDEVFS_CONTROL` evaluates to a constant.

 - `sd-device.h` (header file for *libsystemd*): *jextract* fails with *"Error: /usr/include/inttypes.h:290:8: error: unknown type name 'intmax_t'"*.
 The reason is yet unknown.
-This code is currently not needed as it uses *libudev* instead of *libsystemd*.
+This code is currently not needed as *libudev* is used instead of *libsystemd*.
 They are related, *libsystemd* is the future solution, but it is missing support for monitoring devices.

 - `libudev.h`: After code generation, the class `RuntimeHelper.java` in `.../linux/gen/udev` must be manually modified as the code to access the library does not work for the directory the library is located in.
 So replace: